Active Voice Versus Passive Voice

-Can Passive Voice Work in Fiction Writing?
+Use Passive Voice in Fiction to Emphasize Specific Details

 Passive voice is also sometimes useful in fiction writing.
 For example, if you were writing a mystery novel and you wanted to highlight missing cookies because they are central to the story, passive voice is the best option.
 It would make more sense to write, "The cookies were stolen," instead of "Somebody stole the cookies."

 The difference is subtle, but in the passive sentence “The cookies were stolen,” the focus is on the cookies.
 In “Somebody stole the cookies,” the focus would be on the unknown somebody.